dodona-edu/dodona-edu.github.io/en/guides/for-students/login-and-settings/README.md

     If you want to change to another user account than the one you are currently logged in with, then you need to log out and log in with the other user account.
     :::

     If you are logged in the **user menu** with your user name will be visible on the right side of the navigation bar.
-The user menu is at the place where the <span class="guilabel">Sign in</span> button was before you logged in.
+The user menu is at the place where the `Sign in` button was before you logged in.

     ![image](./student.user_menu.en.png)